 4. Frequent Lows at a Certain Time of Day (Snorkeler)

-• If hypoglycemia happens only after the glucose before the previous meal was elevated, consider raising that CorrF number to reduce the size of correction boluses.
+- If hypoglycemia happens only after the glucose before the previous meal is elevated, consider raising that CorrF number to reduce the size of correction boluses.

 Figure 13.6A gives additional tips.